 8. Influence: The Psychology of Persuasion by Robert Cialdini

-With this, you’ll learn how to persuade others with your request and master the six fundamental techniques of holding influence.
+This book teaches you to persuade others with your requests and master six fundamental influence techniques.

 9. The Ultimate Sales Machine by Chet Holmes